Information Technology or IT has been a major part of our lives.

 Data science helps develop predictive models based on machine learning techniques and algorithms.
-There are various aspects of data science, and each aspect is usually handled by an expert in the particular field.
+There are various aspects of data science, and each aspect is usually handled by an expert in a particular field.

 For example, a data mining expert focuses solely on the processing of data and finding relevant data for developing the program to do the same without manual overrides.
 The daily activities of a data scientist entail: